nfrisby/frags/docs/README.md

 depending on particular details of `fsk` that the plugin cannot control.
 Note that this will replace occurrences of `tv1` (specifically any `tv1 :+ Int`) with `tv2`, which may spuriously block floating if `tv2` has a deeper level than `tv1`.
-(I'm not totally sure this spurious blocking cannot currently happen, because GHC's heuristics are currently too conservative for it to matter anyway.
+(I'm not totally sure this spurious blocking can currently happen, because GHC's heuristics are currently too conservative for it to matter anyway.
-I think it will eventually be an issue, and it seems a crucial aspect of the GHC constraint solver architecture -- so I've gone ahead an addressed it at some cost.)
+I think it will eventually be an issue, and it seems a crucial aspect of the GHC constraint solver architecture -- so I've gone ahead an addressed it at some complexity cost.)

-If I were to properly formalize the frag plugin's constraint solving algorithm, I would carefully consider the choice I've made to normalize frags with respect to commutativity *as a part of* applying the frag-specific inert substitution.
+If I were to properly formalize the plugin's constraint solving algorithm, I would carefully consider the choice I've made to normalize frags with respect to commutativity *as a part of* applying the frag-specific inert substitution.

 TODO challenges from <https://gitlab.haskell.org/ghc/ghc/issues/15147> unflattened Wanteds